SIMPLE: Statistical Inference on Membership Profiles in Large Networks: Simulation studies

 Recall that our test statistics are designed to test the membership information for each preselected pair of nodes $(i,j)$ with $1\leq i \neq j\leq n$.
 To examine the empirical size of our tests, we preselect $(i,j)$ as two nodes with community membership probability vector $(0.2,0.6,0.2)^T$.
 To examine the empirical power of our tests, we preselect $i$ as a node with community membership probability vector $(0.2,0.6,0.2)^T$ and $j$ as a node with community membership probability vector $(0,1,0)^T$.
 The nominal significance level is set to be 0.05 when calculating the critical points and the number of repetitions is chosen as 500.

 We first generate simulated data from Model 1 introduced above and examine the empirical size and power of test statistic $\widehat T_{ij}$ with estimated $\bSig_1$, but with the true value of $K$.
 Then we consider Model 2 and examine the empirical size and power of test statistic $\widehat G_{ij}$ with estimated $\bSig_2$ and the true value of $K$.
 The empirical size and power at different signal levels are reported in Tables \ref{tab1h} and \ref{tab1}, corresponding to sample sizes $n=1500$ and 3000, respectively.
-We also plot the histogram of test statistic $\widehat{T}_{ij}$ for the case of $\theta=0.9$ and the histogram of test statistic $\widehat G_{ij}$ for the case of $r^2=0.9$ in Figure \ref{fig1} under the null hypothesis.
 As shown in Tables \ref{tab1h} and \ref{tab1}, the size and power of our tests converge quickly to the nominal significance level $0.05$ and the value of one, respectively, as the signal strength $\theta$ (related to effective sample size) increases.
 As demonstrated in Figure \ref{fig1}, the empirical null distributions are well described by our theoretical results.
 These results provide stark empirical evidence supporting our theoretical findings, albeit complicated formulas \eqref{eq: cov1-expan} and \eqref{eq: cov2-expan}.

+Figure \ref{fig1} presents how the asymptotic null distributions change with sample size $n$ when $\theta = 1/(2\log n)$ and $r^2 = 1/(2\log n)$, respectively, for Model 1 and Model 2.
+It is seen that the network become sparser as its size increases.
+The top panel shows the histogram plots when $n=1500$ and the bottom panel corresponds to $n=3000$.
+One can observe that as sample size increases, the $\chi^2$-distribution fits the empirical null distribution better, which is consistent with our theoretical results.